 Continental Math League

-This math enrichment program is for our studnets in grades 3-5 who are identified as gifted and talented in math.
-The program has students work through 3-4 challenging math word problems per week.
+This math enrichment program is for our studnets in grades 3-5 who are in our single-subject classes in math.
+The program has students work through 4-5 challenging math word problems per week.
 The emphasis is on the problem-solving process, not on getting the correct answer.
 Students on the team participate in several national online meets where they are presented with six very challenging math word problems to solve within 30 minutes.
-For more information, please contact Mr. Bailey, Reading Resource Teacher, at email@example.com.
+For more information, please contact Mr. Bailey, Reading Resource Teacher, at firstname.lastname@example.org.

 Join us as we learn the ins and outs of the theater.
 Our fourth and fifth graders focus on song, dance, acting, and backstage elements.
 Each year we put on a full production for all to see.
 We have just finished our audition process for our production of Shrek The Musical Jr. Our performance will be at the end March.
 For more information, please contact Mrs. Adams at email@example.com or Mrs. Thompson at firstname.lastname@example.org.

 This after school club is for students in grades 4-5 interested in dance.
 Participants will learn various styles of dance throughout the year.
 The dance company will perform at the annual countywide Dance Festival in February.
 For more information, please contact Ms. White, Fourth Grade Teacher, at email@example.com.

 The STEM Fair at CES is an opportunity for students in grades K-5 to develop a scientific display that shows the results of a science question or engineering problem that they conducted.
 The school fair is held in the spring and the first-place winners in grades 3-5 goon to compete in the countywide STEM fair.
 For more information, please contact Ms. Dubina, Lead Science Teacher, at firstname.lastname@example.org.